spark-mv/cdn/guide.md

 ```

 In case the response is different from the desired response, you need to configure the missing headers by enabling CORS on the web server(s) that is serving the video files.
 We suggest to go line by line to ensure all headers are configured correctly.
-Please see the [below](#heading=h.oaa55bvrz6w6) for instructions.
+Please see the ‘How do I configure CORS’ section for instructions.

 ## Settings for HLS/HDS/MPEG-DASH